rhempel/fixitinfirmware/posts/coding-standards-are-a-waste-of-time.rst

 assigned tasks for a while.
 Let them float in a couple of teams and ask them to coach developers in TDD.
 Make sure that your developers know the difference between code *coverage* and code *correctness* - it's usually easy to write tests after the code is done that prove code coverage.
+That doesn't mean its correct - and I've been bitten by that more than once.

 It takes a little longer (at the beginning) to write code that makes failing tests pass, but pretty soon the rhythm of writing a test, breaking your program, and then writing code to make the test pass becomes natural.

 Your new developers will be *much* more productive on your complex system